Chi Wang: Career

-In 1971, Dr. Wang was invited to serve as Librarian at the Chinese University of Hong Kong.
+In 1971, Wang was invited to serve as Librarian at the Chinese University of Hong Kong.
 Granted two years' leave from LC, he led the CUHK Library in building a new library system at the new campus in Shatin.
 He introduced the use of Library of Congress classification schemes and AACR2 in Hong Kong.

 In 1972, he represented the U.S government in negotiations to reestablish cultural ties with China.
 This trip led to a publication exchange between the Library of Congress and the National Library of Beijing.

-In 1975 when Dr. Wu retired, Chi Wang became the Head of the Chinese and Korean Section at the Library of Congress.
+In 1975 when Wu retired, Wang became the Head of the Chinese and Korean Section at the Library of Congress.
 During his tenure as the Assistant Head and Head of the Chinese and Korean Section, the Library of Congress's Chinese collection was greatly expanded.
 In the late 1960s, it possessed about 350,000 volumes of Chinese materials.
 In 2004, this number grew to nearly one million volumes.

-Dr. Wang chaired the Council on East Asian Libraries (CEAL) Chinese Materials Committee from 1989 to 1995, and served on the ALA International Relations Roundtable.
+Wang chaired the Council on East Asian Libraries (CEAL) Chinese Materials Committee from 1989 to 1995, and served on the ALA International Relations Roundtable.

 Shortly after President Richard Nixon's visit to Beijing in 1972, he was invited by the Chinese government to travel to Beijing to establish the publication exchange between the Library of Congress and the National Library of Peking, followed by signing of a formal exchange agreement in 1979.

 In 1979 he helped in arranging the first American librarians' delegation to visit China, headed by William J. Welsh, Deputy Librarian of Congress.
-From the 1980s through 2001, Dr. Wang led six American delegations of East Asian librarians from U.S. and Canada to visit China.
+From the 1980s through 2001, Wang led six American delegations of East Asian librarians from U.S. and Canada to visit China.
 He also helped in establishing a librarian exchange program between the Library of Congress and Chinese libraries in 1982 with the support from the Council on Library Resources.
-In 1992, the National Library of Peking (now National Library of China), presented Dr. Wang with an award for his contributions in promoting international exchanges.
-Recently, he was named an advisor of the National Library of China.
+In 1992, the National Library of Peking (now National Library of China), presented Wang with an award for his contributions in promoting international exchanges.
+Later he was named an advisor of the National Library of China.

-From February 25 to March 20 of 2013, several dozen Chinese scrolls owned by Dr. Wang were displayed at the George Mason University Art Gallery.
+From February 25 to March 20 of 2013, several dozen Chinese scrolls owned by Wang were displayed at the George Mason University Art Gallery.